nus-cs2113-AY2425S1/tp/docs/UserGuide.md

   **Alias**: `/removeExercise` – Either `/xe` or `/removeExercise` can be used to delete an exercise.

 Example: `prog edit /p 1 /d 1 /x 1`

-Delete exercise indexed 1 in day 1 of programme 1.
+Delete the exercise at index 1 in Day 1 of Programme 1.

 ```plaintext
 Deleted exercise: